skywalkerSam/skywalkerSam/ReadMe.md

 &nbsp;

 As Oscar Wilde said, "*To define is to limit*."
-Nevertheless, here we go... i've been learning to program for *~6* years now (As of 12025 .) i started off by installing Ubuntu 20.04 LTS on my ancient PC, which was having a hard time with Windows 10. i tried various OSes since then. i tried Windows 7, 8, and now, 11. i also tried many other Linux distros, and Ubuntu just felt like that sweet spot. i started learning more and more, as life went on and on, and here i am.
-What began as a side hustle turned into a hobby, which then turned into a kind of passion: Linux Distros, BA$H, Python, JavaScript, Node, React, Next.js, TypeScript, and life goes on. i love music, i love stories, and i am eternally curious about the nature of things. i like uncovering obscure patterns that govern our existence, as you know it.
+Nevertheless, here we go... i've been learning to program for *~6* years now (As of 12025 .) i started off with installing Ubuntu 18.04 LTS on my ancient PC running on the legendary `Core 2 Duo` with 4GB of DDR3 Dual Channel memory, which was having a hard time with Windows 10. i tried various OSes since then. i tried Windows 7, 8, and now, 11. i also tried Debian, Fedora, Manjaro, Pop!
+OS, Linux Mint, Zorin OS, Elementary OS, Kali Linux, Parrot Security OS, openSUSE, Kubuntu, KDE neon, and many other distributions.
+Ubuntu just felt like that sweet spot, and it gave me a sense of home.
+Nowadays, i run a dual-boot system with Windows 11 & Ubuntu 24.04 LTS.

+i started learning more and more, as life went on and on, and here i am.
+What began as a side quest became a hobby, then grew into a passion: Linux Distros, BA$H, Python 3, Basic AI & ML Courses, Computational Systems & Networks (IT), Cybersecurity, Game Development with Unreal Engine & C++, JavaScript, Node.js, React.js, Next.js, TypeScript, GSAP, Three.js, and life goes on.
+Nowadays, i build web applications with Next.js.

+i love music, i love stories, i love physics, and i am eternally curious about the nature of things. i like uncovering obscure patterns that govern our existence, as you know it.
 Along the way, my journey became a story of its own, so i started to write things down, and now i love writing more than anything.

 &nbsp;